johnmcmahon/bf-ui/UseCases/ShorelineDetection1.md

 - [x] Detection algorithm

 ###### Service Registration
-The following services are registered into Piazza so that bf-ui can find them:
+The following services are registered into ~~Piazza~~ the environment so that bf-ui can find them:
 - [x] bf-handle
 - [x] pzsvc-exec / pzsvc-ossim (the detection algorithm)
 - [x] tide service